viedamayanti/Brown-rabbit/readme.md

 To complete this test.

 1. Fork this repository
-2. Create a website based on the supplied PSD-file (it is not required to use the images from the PSD files)
+2. Create a website based on the supplied PSD-file (it is not required to use the images from the PSD-file)
 3. Create a pull request to this repository